alexisvte/p-m1/README.md

 ## Documentation

-We have a `project` application that we call with:
+We have a `project` application that we call by typing:

 ```shell
 python3 -m project main